PADI Scuba-Diving Courses in the

 Considering an Open Water PADI Course in the Galapagos?
 Here’s What You Should Know:

-The Galapagos Islands are renowned for challenging dive conditions, which are better suited to experienced divers.
-Most dive sites feature cold water temperatures, strong currents, and sometimes unpredictable conditions—particularly during the cooler season from July to December (see When to Visit the Galapagos Islands).
-The sea can also become choppy during this period, requiring divers to feel confident gearing up on swaying boats and navigating entry and exit in dynamic waters.
+• Challenging Conditions for PADI Beginners: The Galapagos is known for its challenging dive conditions.
+Most dive sites feature cold waters, strong currents, and unpredictable conditions—particularly from July to December (see When to Visit the Galapagos Islands).
+Choppy seas also mean divers must be confident handling equipment on swaying boats and managing entry and exit in dynamic waters.

 Best destination for PADI Advanced Open Water